jnun/5daydocs/docs/work/tasks/backlog/57-create-a-clear-installation-and-setup-guide-for-so.md

-# create a clear installation and setup guide for someone working from the repo
+# Task 57: Create a clear installation and setup guide for someone working from the repo

 ## Problem
 [Describe what needs to be done or fixed]